 In April 2014, the SBHC State Program Office (SPO) announced the release of a Request for Grant Applications (RFGA) for SBHC medical sponsors and CCOs to explore innovative approaches to school-based care that accomplish one or more of the above goals and support Oregon’s Triple Aim goals of a healthy population through quality care at a lower cost.

 Please see the following page for a summary of grant recipients:

 School-Based Health Center Mental Health Expansion Grants

-The SBHC State Program Office (SPO) recently announced the release of a Request for Qualifications (RFQ) for School-Based Health Center Mental Health Expansion Grants.
+The SBHC State Program Office (SPO) announced the release of a Request for Qualifications (RFQ) for School-Based Health Center Mental Health Expansion Grants.
 Applications were accepted to support mental health capacity within the school-based health center system by: